 I have experience and training in facilitating structured and unstructured psychotherapy process groups.
-Additionally, I facilitated support groups for Stanford University graduate women business students (MBA and Ph.D.) and psychology graduate students of Color over the past several years.
+Additionally, I have also facilitated support groups for Stanford graduate women business students (MBA and Ph.D.) and psychology graduate students of Color over the past several years.

 I created a free resource, Psych Grad Corner, for clinical, counseling, and school psychology students.
-I also provide advising and coaching services to Ph.D. and Psy.D. students from APA-accredited counseling and clinical psychology programs through the APPIC doctoral internship application process.
+I also provide advising and coaching services to Ph.D. and Psy.D. students from APA-accredited counseling and clinical psychology programs for the APPIC doctoral internship application process.
 Previously, I served as practicum coordinator and internship advisor in the APA-accredited clinical psychology Ph.D.
-Program at Palo Alto University for 8 years and focused on clinical training and professional development.
-I provided advising and coaching to clinical psychology doctoral students in their field placements and regarding their professional identity development.
+Program at Palo Alto University and focused on clinical training and professional development.

 Learn more about my PROFESSIONAL ACTIVITIES.